 Resilience is a helpful quality to have in Jamaica, as things do not always work out as you plan, and you need to be able to bounce back, adjust and try again without losing your enthusiasm.
 Self-motivation is essential, as our normal life on our farm will demand our energy, and you need to be able to work independently once given direction.

 You will also participate in life on our farm.
 Past interns have gone to the bat cave to collect guano for fertilizer, built a charcoal and sand water filter, gone to the nearby bamboo forest to collect bamboo for a natural building project, built a clay oven, cut guinea grass with machete to cover the ground in the watermelon field, and gone to our hillside farms to gather mango, jackfruit, jelly coconut and other fruits.
 Our Internships page has a slideshow that shows more of life here as an intern.
-To apply for this internship, please find the application here.

 We are happy to work with any student interested in obtaining academic credit for their experience with us, and with students who need to access funding through their school in order to participate.